WBUV

 WBUV (104.9 MHz, "News Radio 104.9 FM"), is a commercial FM radio station licensed to Moss Point, Mississippi, and serving the Gulfport–Biloxi-Pascagoula radio market.
-The station broadcasts a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on DeBuys Road in Biloxi.
+The station broadcasts a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on DeBuys Road in Biloxi.

 WBUV has an effective radiated power (ERP) of 16,000 watts.
 The transmitter is off Mississippi State Highway 57 in Vancleave.
-It shares the transmitter tower with sister station WMJY.
+It shares the transmitter tower with sister stations WMJY and WKNN-FM.

 Programming

 On weekdays, most of WBUV's programming is nationally syndicated shows.
 Weekdays begin with "This Morning, America's First News with Gordon Deal," followed by Glenn Beck, "The Clay Travis and Buck Sexton Show," Sean Hannity, Jesse Kelly, Mark Levin and "Coast to Coast AM with George Noory."

 WBUV carries Southern Miss Football and New Orleans Pelicans' Basketball as well as Fox Sports Radio on weekends.
 Weekend syndicated political shows include "The Weekend with Michael Brown" and "Sunday Night Live with Bill Cunningham."
 Most hours begin with an update from Fox News Radio.